Wael1122/waa/Neofetch-vs-Screenfetch.md

     - `[[` is safer since variables don't have to be quoted.
     - `[[` supports more features like combining tests.

-### Nitpicks

-These are style issues that I think should be fixed.

-- Variable naming is inconsistent.

 ### External programs are called when bash can handle it instead.

 Calling external programs should only be done when *really* necessary.
 Bash can handle a lot of things that Screenfetch sends to external programs.
-Things like string substitution and character removal can easily be done without spawning new processes by using variable substitutions.
+Things like string substitution and character removal can easily be done without spawning new sub processes by using variable substitutions.

 Example: